 Metintas et al reported results of a randomized, controlled trial of medical thoracoscopy vs CT-guided Abrams pleural needle biopsy for diagnosis in patients with malignant pleural effusions.
 They studied 124 patients with exudative pleural effusions that were not diagnosed by cytologic analysis.
 Patients were randomized after CT scan to either thoracoscopy and biopsy or CT-guided needle biopsy.
 CT-guided needle biopsy yielded diagnostic sensitivity of 87.5%, compared with 94.1% in the thoracoscopy group (not statistically significant).
 Complication rates were low and acceptable with both methods.
 The authors recommend use of CT-guided needle biopsy for pleural biopsy as the primary method of diagnosis in patients with pleural thickening or lesions observed by CT scan.
 In patients with pleural fluid without pleural thickening on CT scan and in those who may have benign pleural pathologies other than tuberculosis, the primary method of diagnosis recommended is thoracoscopy.
 Letovanec et al, from Lausanne, Switzerland, reported on 47 patients with pleural effusion studied with PET/CT, noting that SUV in malignant effusions is higher than in benign effusions (3.7 vs 1.7 g/mL), showing a correlation between malignant effusion and SUV.
 They conclude that PET/CT may assist in differentiation between malignant vs benign origin of pleural effusion with high specificity in patients with known cancer, specifically NSCLC.

-Because it is sometimes difficult to prove the malignant nature of an effusion, many molecular tests on pleural fluid have been investigated.
+Because it is sometimes difficult to prove the malignant nature of an effusion cytologically, and because thousands of proteins (secretome) and many other nucleic acids, volatile compounds, etc, have been identified in pleural fluid, many molecular tests on pleural fluid have been investigated.
 Multiple reports measure pleural tumor marker proteins, glycosaminoglycans, cadherins, matrix metalloproteins, cytokines, telomerase, mRNA, exosomes, and serum and pleural DNA methylation patterns, fluorescence in situ hybridization (FISH), proteomics, and many other methods of pleural fluid testing are described.
-A number of meta-analyses of diagnostic testing were published in 2013, but to date we are unaware of any test or panel of tests that can reliably diagnose malignant effusions with sufficient confidence to allow clinicians to be willing to prescribe treatment with cytotoxic agents in the absence of a pathological diagnosis of cancer.
+A number of meta-analyses of diagnostic testing have been published, but to date we are unaware of any test or panel of tests that can reliably diagnose malignant effusions with sufficient confidence to allow clinicians to prescribe treatment with cytotoxic agents in the absence of a pathological diagnosis of cancer.
 Accordingly, biomarker tests and panels have limited utility at present, except perhaps to guide further diagnostic efforts.

 Bhattacharya et al, from Kolkata, India, reported on 66 patients with malignant pleural effusion who underwent closed pleural biopsy routinely with diagnostic thoracentesis.
 Overall, there was 69% positive cytology: 52% on the first examination, 15% on the second, and 1.5% on the third.
 Closed pleural biopsy identified malignant pleural effusion in 10 additional patients not diagnosed by fluid cytology.
 There were no major complications.